If you are searching for the answer to "How to be

 As I explored my feelings, I noticed how happiness seemed to be associated with certain places, circumstances and with certain people in my life.

-I assumed that if I could just get all the “right” people and circumstances (make money, have someone love me, etc.) I could hold on to happiness.
+I assumed that if I could just get all the “right” people and circumstances (make money, have someone love me, etc.) I would magically find happiness.

 Happiness to me meant feeling special or proud.
 When I had high self-esteem I seemed to be happy and unhappy when I felt devalued.
 But to be happy all the time seemed impossible.